About me

 Here, she has the opportunity to visit many exhibitions and masterpieces around the museums.

-“The city is a canvas on its own to my eyes, from postcards of ancient buildings while crossing a bridge to a wall whose pattern is an abstract in black and white.
+“The city is a canvas to my eyes, from postcards of ancient buildings, to a wall whose pattern is an abstract in black and white.

 The beauty is indeed in our eyes if we allow ourselves to see.”